Pumacens/Simple_Android_Todo_List/README.md

-# simpleTodoList
+# Simple Android Todo List

-A sample project with a simple ToDo list.
+A example android project with a simple ToDo list.